ShipHawk/shiphawk-ruby/README.md

 ```
 #### Step 3:  Create the Items we're Shipping

 First create a container for storing all your items.
-We'll call this our items_cart and set it equal to an empty array like so:
+We'll call this our `items_cart` and set it equal to an empty array like so:

 ```ruby
 items_cart = [];
 ```

-Let's assume the item we're shipping is unpacked.
+Let's assume the item we're shipping is **unpacked**.
 Now we'll query ShipHawk's product database to find our unpacked item.

 ```ruby
 all_sofas = ShipHawk::Api::Items.search(:q => 'sofa')
 all_rings = ShipHawk::Api::Items.search(:q => 'ring')
 ```

 For the sake of simplicity, we're only going to deal with 1 item here.
-And we're going to select the first item that is returned and save it to a variable called sofa.
+And we're going to select the first item that is returned and save it to a variable called `sofa`.

 ```ruby
 sofa = all_sofas.first